Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * The better your tools, and the better you know how to use them, the more productive you can be.
 * Keep all your knowledge in plain text, rather than binary
 * You should use useful tags to group data
-* Terminal commands are vitial for quick development, learn them!
+* Terminal commands are vital for quick development, learn them!
 * Its better to use one editor well, than multiple poorly
 * If you can, port your keybindings to different editors.
 Have a consistent series of commands that you use
 * Your editor should have the following features: